tony3641/EasyTodoList/README.txt

 Notice: the minimum recommended terminal size is 26(height)*80(width).

 Once you enter the program:
+The program will ask the user to select a profile or make a new one.
+By using up/down arrow key the user can make their selection.
+Notice: when naming a profile, the length of the name should be smaller than 100 characters.

+Once the profile is selected, new windows will be generated and now the program is ready to execute Add/Delete/Print operations.
 Press up/down arrow key to change highlighted option and hit "enter" to run the option.
 When adding events, simply follow the instruction in the program.
 Notice: